sagemath/trac_to_gh/Issue 2508.md

 # Issue 2508: Probkem converting a Laurent Series from pari to Sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2508

 Original creator: cremona